PatientsLikeMe: Expansion beyond ALS

 PatientsLikeMe launched its first online community for ALS patients in 2006.
 From there, the company began adding other communities for other life-changing conditions, including multiple sclerosis (MS), Parkinson's disease, fibromyalgia, HIV, chronic fatigue syndrome, mood disorders, epilepsy, organ transplantation, progressive supranuclear palsy, multiple system atrophy, and Devic's disease (neuromyelitis optica).
 The company's approach was to read the scientific literature and listen to patients to identify outcome measures, symptoms, and treatments that were important to patients and could be accurately reported.
 For example, the development of the MS community involved the development of a new patient reported outcome measure, the MS Rating Scale (MSRS), to ensure patients could accurately determine how their condition was progressing over time.
 However, building one community at a time was a slow process and the company risked being overly narrow in focus while excluding more than 5,000 patients who had requested new communities as of December 2010.

 In April 2011, the company expanded its scope and opened its doors to any patient with any condition.
 Today the website covers more than 2,900 health conditions, with new members joining daily from the US and other countries around the world.
 Of note are the nearly 14,000 ALS members, who have helped make PatientsLikeMe's flagship community the largest online population of ALS patients in the world.
 In the United States, approximately 10 percent of newly diagnosed ALS patients register on the site each month, and 2 percent of all multiple sclerosis patients in the US participate in the community.

-Impact of companies like PatientsLikeMe

-According to the findings in a research study conducted in 2010, long term prognosis of physical illnesses can be predicted by emotional well-being, which suggests that the improvement of the prognosis of physical illnesses may be enhanced by emotional well-being.
-Survival rates and recovery from physically diseased patients, benefit from higher levels of emotional well-being.

-Platforms that allow patients to interact with other patients can provide the emotional support that is still a missing piece of the patient’s experience within the healthcare system.
-The natural development of emotional support from patient-to-patient connections could enhance emotional well-being, and therefore aid patients through recovery, or acceptance of what can follow.